 Because the Versa Wok is pure ceramic, it’s scratch resistant and durable.
 It’s also made to be chip-resistant and stain-proof, and it’s a great option for cooking more acidic foods that wouldn’t fare so well in a metal wok.

-You can use the Versa Wok on a barbecue grill, over a fire, in the microwave (no metal, remember!) and even in the oven, as well as on a regular stove.
-It won’t work on induction though, given that there’s no metal in this wok.
+You can use the Versa Wok on a barbecue grill, over a fire, in the microwave, and even in the oven, as well as on a regular stove.
+It won’t work on induction though.
 The Versa Wok is also safe for the freezer and dishwasher, making clean-up a breeze.

 Xtrema offers a 40-day trial and a 10-year warranty.